Robert-Kirui/employee_attrition_analysis/README.md

 - Attrition rate is very high among employees who have previously worked with one other company (41.35%) and those who haven’t worked with any other company before (9.70%).
 On the other hand, employees who have previously worked with 8 and 9 other companies post the lowest attrition rate (2.53% and 5.06% respectively).
 - There is no correlation between the number of total working years and attrition rate.
 Employees who have worked for 1 year has the highest attrition, while those who have worked for 21, 25, 26, 28, 31, 33, and 34 years have the lowest attrition (0.42%).
 Those who have worked for 40 years have a relatively lower attrition rate (0.84%).
 - There is a correlation between the number of years in current role and attrition rate.
 Employees with 0 and 2 years in current role have the highest attrition (30.80% and 28.69% respectively), while those with 12, 13, and 14 years in current role post the lowest attrition rate (0.42%).
 Employees with 16, 17, and 18 years in current role have no attrition at all (0.00%).
 - Employees who have been in the company for 1 and 2 years have the highest attrition (24.89% and 11.39% respectively).
 Attrition rate is the lowest among employees who have been in the company for 15 years or more (0.42%).
+- Employees who have been under the current manager for fewer years tend to leave the company more, compared to those who have been under the current manager for many years.
+- Approximately 60% of all employees who left the company were in job level 1, 21.94% were in job level 2, and 13.5% were in job level 3.
+Only 4.20% (10 out of 237 employees) of all employees who left the company were in job levels 4 and 5.
+This shows that employees in lower job levels tend to leave the company more compared to those in higher levels.
+In terms of performance rating, a whopping 84.39% of all employees who left the company had a performance rating of 3, with only 15.61% being those with a performance rating of 4.
+This shows that employees with lower performance rating tend to leave the company more than those with higher rating.

 ### Recommendations
 1. Delay promotions among employees in Research and Development (R&D) and Sales departments, and among Lab Technicians and Sales Executives to minimize attrition.